zarino/micropache/README.md

 # micropache

-Starts an Apache webserver in the current directory, accessible at http://localhost on port 8000.
+Starts an Apache webserver in the current directory, accessible at http://localhost on port 8000 (or first available port above that).

 Built to quickly run PHP sites on a Mac, using the system Apache binary, but without messing with virtualhosts and the default system config files.